jimdigriz/freeradius-oauth2-perl/README.md

 **N.B.** although you usually only have a single OAuth2 realm, the configuration does support multiple sections

-Optionally, you can edit the following elemts in the global section of `config`:
+Optionally, you can edit the following elements in the global section of `config`:

  * **`debug` (default: 0):** set to `1` to have verbose output, such as the HTTPS communications (note that you will see passwords in the clear!)
  * **`from` (default: [unset]):** set to a suitable contact email address for your organisation